Ideal temperature settings for your Air Conditioner | LG Singapore

 The way you operate the air conditioner with your voice.

-The LG ThinQ application can integrate with smart home devices, such as Amazon Alexa or Google Home, enabling you to control the air conditioner using voice commands.
+The LG ThinQ™ application can integrate with smart home devices, such as Amazon Alexa or Google Home, enabling you to control the air conditioner using voice commands.

 There are many options to consider when choosing an ideal temperature for your home, and finding a balance between your personal comfort and saving money on your energy bills is not always easy.
 We hope this article has shared some helpful tips to get you started on your journey.